-This article describes Marxism by Karl Marx in a practical way.
-After reading this article, you’ll understand the basics of this political-philosophical system.
+Marxism: this article describes Marxism by Karl Marx and Friedrich Engels in a practical way.
+After reading this article, you’ll understand the basics of this political philosophical system.

 What is Marxism in simple terms?

 The founders of Marxism, what would later become communism, investigated the effect of capitalism on the working class and political and economic developments.
 In his theory, Karl Marx integrated the thoughts of several great thinkers who came before him.

 His vision was strongly influenced, amongst others, by the dialectical ideas of the German philosopher Georg Wilhelm Friedrich Hegel.